Anatoly Stessel: Surrender of Port Arthur

 Following the death of General Roman Kondratenko on 15 December 1904 at Fort Chikuan, Stessel appointed the incompetent Alexander Fok in his place.
 On 18 December 1904 the Japanese exploded an 1800-kilogram mine under Fort Chikuan (東鶏冠山北堡塁 in Japanese), which fell that night.
-On 28 December 1904 mines under Fort Erhlung were detonated, destroying that fort as well.
+On 28 December 1904 a number of mines were detonated under Fort Erhlung, destroying that fort as well.

 On 31 December 1904 a series of mines were exploded under Fort Sungshu, Port Arthur's sole surviving major fortress, which surrendered that day.
 On 1 January 1905 Wantai finally fell to the Japanese.
 On the same day, Stessel and Fok sent a message to a surprised Japanese General Nogi Maresuke, offering to surrender.
 None of the other senior Russian staff had been consulted, and many were outraged.

+Shortly before Stessel surrendered, the fortress commandant, General Smirnov, who was categorically opposed to the capitulation, had sent a report to Kuropatkin, in which he claimed that Stessel "...due to a lack of knowledge in artillery and engineering matters, is unable to lead the defense of the fortress in these areas; as for the military unit..., given his repeated displays of cowardice, he is incapable of leading this unit either...".

 General Nogi accepted the offer of surrender, and the two sides signed a ceasefire agreement on 2 January 1905 at Shuishiying.
-After occupying the city, the Japanese were surprised to find large stores of food and ammunition; the Japanese, along with some of the Russian officials, believed Stessel had surrendered prematurely.
-While the Japanese interned the surviving men and officers of the Russian garrison at Port Arthur as prisoners-of-war, they allowed Stessel to return to St. Petersburg in comfortable quarters on a British passenger-liner.
-However, Stessel was discharged from the Imperial Russian Army on 30 September 1906 and was soon arrested (with several other members of the Russian military) and faced court-martial charges for cowardice and for surrendering Port Arthur to the Japanese.
-After a year of deliberations, he was sentenced to death on 7 February 1908.
-This sentence was later commuted to ten years imprisonment.
+After occupying the city, the Japanese were surprised to find large stores of food and ammunition.
+According to Smirnov's testimony at Stessel's court-martial, the fortress still had 23,000 men under arms, 200,000 shells and 7 million rifle cartridges, and sufficient flour supply for 40 days.

+While the Japanese interned the surviving men and officers of the Russian garrison at Port Arthur as prisoners-of-war, they allowed Stessel to return to St. Petersburg in comfortable quarters on a British passenger-liner with a trainload of his personal belongings.
+Stessel remained on active duty until his court-martial began, at which point he resigned "due to illness".

+It was in large part due to popular outrage over his conduct that Stessel was subjected to court-martial proceedings.
+On 13 March, 1905 Emperor Nicholas II ordered that an investigative commission be formed to examine the case of the surrender of the fortress to the Japanese by Stessel.

+The commission, chaired by Adjutant General H.H.
+Roop, a member of the State Council, included 12 generals and admirals.
+After a year of deliberations, he was sentenced to death on 7 February 1908 with a recommendation that his sentence be commuted to ten years imprisonment.

 On 6 May 1909 Emperor Nicholas II pardoned Stessel with all rights, titles, and privileges.
-Stessel continued his military service through the start of World War I. He died in 1915 in Khmilnyk (in present-day Vinnytsia Oblast, Ukraine).
+He died in 1915 in Khmilnyk (in present-day Vinnytsia Oblast, Ukraine).